 “Segmenting our audience based on data analysis enabled us to offer new advertising solutions for our clients and differentiated and contextualised content experiences for our audiences,” says Philippe Toublant.

 Increasing digital revenue

 Today, programmatic advertising and content diversification on platforms are helping boost digital revenue.
 The next stage leads to content personalisation according to which member of the household is logged in to the television.
-“We recently changed our login system on the MyTF1 site.
+“We recently changed our log in system on the MyTF1 site.
 Our goal is to have a base of 20 million active digital users within one year,” says Philippe Toublant.

 Personalising the customer experience and content

 Ultimately, personalising customer experiences is still the company’s main objective.
 “The customer experience is the key to our digital transformation,” explains Olivier Abecassis.
-TF1’s approach to data, combined with content delivery experimentation, will help it determine different customer journeys.
+TF1’s approach to data, combined with content delivery experimentation, will help it to determine different customer journeys.

 Ultimately, TF1 Group sees the development of customer knowledge as the bedrock of segmented television, with an offer that is personalised according to which member of the household is logged in to the TV.
-“Adobe Audience Manager has enabled us to centralise data, analyse it, understand it, and create new models and new offers.
+“Adobe Audience Manager has enabled us to centralise data, analyse it, understand it and create new models and new offers.
 In the more distant future, we would like to provide insights into programming and on-air product marketing so as to make it easier to buy series and optimise our programming,” concludes Philippe Toublant.